aflarafeek03-max/Log-Analysis-and-Threat-Detection/README.md

 - Using visual analysis of logs, we can identify reconnaissance, brute force attacks, unauthorized scanning, and abuse of sensitive application areas far sooner than would be possible with standard techniques.

 # Why We Selected This Topic
-- Having hands-on experience with modern monitoring solutions, like Elasticsearch, Kibana, and Grafana, would help us widen our knowledge of currently used solutions in the industry for operational monitoring and security analytics.
+- Having hands-on experience with modern monitoring solutions, like Elasticsearch, Kibana, and Kibana Lens Visualization, would help us widen our knowledge of currently used solutions in the industry for operational monitoring and security analytics.

 # Skills & Knowledge Acquired
 - Log preprocessing, normalization, and ingestion